sobolevn/git-secret/docs/_posts/2021-05-04-git-secret-tell.md

 ## DESCRIPTION
-`git-secret-tell` receives one or more email addresses as an input, searches for the `gpg`-key in the `gpg` `homedir` by these emails, then imports the corresponding public key into `git-secret`'s inner keychain.
+`git-secret tell` receives one or more email addresses as an input, searches for the `gpg`-key in the `gpg` `homedir` by these emails, then imports the corresponding public key into `git-secret`'s inner keychain.
 From this moment this person can encrypt new files with the keyring which contains their key, but they cannot decrypt the old files, which were already encrypted without their key.
 The files should be re-encrypted with the new keyring by someone who has the unencrypted files.

+Because `git-secret tell` works with only email addresses, it will exit with an error if you have multiple keys in your keychain with specified email addresses, or if one of the specified emails is already associated with a key in the git-secret keychain.

 Versions of `git-secret tell` after 0.3.2 will warn about keys that are expired, revoked, or otherwise invalid, and also if multiple keys are found for a single email address.